NewAlexandria/leadership_readme/remote-work.md

 |  Why | Identify progress, roadblocks, and learning/adaptation touchpoints. | Identify learnings that improve macro performance.              |  Improve the contribution to active team or corporate goals, or culture. |

 ### Influencing

-There exists a proposed scale of influencing, within civil and professional environments:
+There exists a proposed scale of influencing, within civil and professional environments.
+At the core of it: *ensure that those you're speaking with feel the pain of the need*.

 #### Most Effective